Larina "Nix" Nichols

 Nothing exists in a vacuum, and I did not birth Larina fully formed like Zeus did with Athena.
 Some very obvious influences (to me) brought her to life.

 Genesis.
-First and foremost Larina grew out of my reading of Jung and in particular, his notions of a "Dark Anima" side to your personality.
+First and foremost, Larina grew out of my reading of Jung, particularly his notions of a "Dark Anima" side to your personality.
 I remember sitting on my bed in my old childhood bedroom and thinking about what my own dark anima would be like.
 In Jung's philosophy, males have a female anima, and women have a male animus.
 So.
 What would my anima be like?
 I let that one process a bit while I worked on other things.
-I detail a lot of this with some armchair pop-psychology a little bit ago with Jungian and Freudian influences
+I detailed a lot of this with some armchair pop-psychology a little bit ago, with Jungian and Freudian influences

 Other witches in my games.
 As I mentioned above, Larina was not my first witch-like character.
 But all these characters help shape who she was.
 Luna Mondgott was a cleric of "the old ways" for Basic D&D. She would later go on to marry Johan Werper I and convert over to his religion.
 A lot of things I did with her were very witch-like within the boundaries of the Basic D&D Cleric class.
 Marissia, my so-called "First Witch," was pretty much my rough draft of Larina.
 Some of the non-Larina bits of Marissia would spin off into Siân, Larina's mother.
 Another was one of my first AD&D characters.
 She was a female illusionist named "Cara Niemand," German for "nobody" since her last name was supposed to be a secret.
 She was a witch I tried to build using just the PHB "by the book" illusionist that I styled as a witch-like character.
 I pretty much based her on the art from D1-2 Descent into the Depths of the Earth by Bill Willingham.
 I didn't like how she turned out, but she was a great character all the same.
 She was, like Larina would become, a redhead.

 Her name.
-Well this one is much less philosophical really.
+Well, this one is much less philosophical, really.
 "Larina" was a bastardization of Laurana Kanan from Dragons of Autumn Twilight.
-I didn't even know Larina was a real name until later.
-When I did her father now had a name, Lars.
+I only found out Larina was a real name later.
+When I did discover what it meant, I knew her father now had a name, Lars.
 Larina isn't really anything like Laurana; though there was a few seconds when Larina was almost a half-elf.
 I would later explore that with a variety of half-elf magic using characters, in particular Heather (her best friend), Taryn (her daughter), and Sinéad.
 Her proper last name did not come till much later, but she was always "Larina Nix."
 Nix, of course, comes from Stevie Nicks for obvious reasons.
 But also related to "Nyx" the Greek Goddess of Night.

 Her look.
 Larina has evolved through the years.
 From her eye color changes (when she turns 25) to little habits like biting her nails.
 But a lot of her was there on her sheet from 1986.
 She is 5'4" and 125-127 lbs, which makes her average for the most part.
 Her looks are striking, but she does have a bit larger than average nose.
 She is a witch, after all.
-I think this comes from a girl in junior high with a larger nose whom I had a huge crush on.
+I think this comes from a girl in junior high who had a larger nose whom I had a huge crush on.
 Her hair is red.
 I had done a lot of blondes already (I'm blonde, so that is where that comes from), and red was a more "witchy" color.
 But it also comes from Barbara Gordon, the Batgirl.
 She was smart and kicked ass.
 It also comes from Red Sonja, Daphne (Scooby-doo), and possibly a little of Shelia from the Dungeons & Dragons cartoon.
 At least the timing is right.
+It was going to be that of black.
 There is also a better-than-average chance that a lot of her look was influenced by a lot of the horror movies I was watching at the time.
 One was easily The Devil's Nightmare (1971), which I scored on VHS tape, and The Night Evelyn Came Out of the Grave (1971), both featuring the lovely Erika Blanc, who is almost a "live-action Larina" in my mind.
+However, there is no doubt that one of the biggest influences on how she looked was Cassandra Peterson, aka Elviria.
+Though not her Elvira character, how she looks in real life

 Larina by Lady Deddelit